 As a fashion photographer you do expect a certain amount of skill from your model but what happens if you’re out of alignment with what your model can actually do.
 Great fashion photography poses are those that look natural and effortless.
 These are the ones that the model is most comfortable with doing.
 Likely these are the ones they’ve practiced over and over in front of the mirror.
 Now what do you do when they haven’t practised and don’t know what to do.
 For models with no experience or very little it’s a combination of two things, leading them and following them.
 You need to help move them along and at the same time pick up on their limitations.
 It’s that intersection that creates the best possible photo with the most natural pose.
 They’re most comfortable and so are you.

-UPDATE: Read my post on how to take prom pictures for some simple outdoor portrait tips to ensure you don’t miss a shot!
+UPDATE: Read how to take prom pictures for more outdoor portrait tips!

 How posing positions affect your camera settings